Ikuewumi/Youtube-music-downloader/README.md

 - At the end, a summary is displayed with: total songs, downloaded this run, already in folder, skipped (no video found).

 ---
+If you have any issue or comments, please leave a comment, i will try to resolve it as soon as possible.
+---

 ## License